 Multiple options exist for supplementing glutathione.
 These range from IV (intravenous) glutathione to different oral forms of glutathione to transdermal.
 Some integrative practitioners use IV glutathione which can increase glutathione levels for a short time, but since the IV’s are not done daily it is difficult to keep glutathione levels elevated.
 Clinical research using IV glutathione has shown good elevation in levels, but when the IV treatments stopped, glutathione decreased back to baseline levels.11

 Initial research with oral glutathione, not in the liposomal form, did not show elevations in glutathione levels or decreases in oxidative stress markers.12 Glutathione easily changes from the reduced (the active form) to the oxidized form, so the thought was that it did not remain in the reduced form during absorption from the digestive tract.
-Studies with transdermal forms did not show elevations of reduced glutathione either.13 Oral liposomal glutathione, on the other hand, has been shown in multiple studies to increase reduced glutathione in the blood and to decrease oxidative stress markers.5,13 The most common concern with oral glutathione is whether it is actually absorbed intracellularly (within the cell).
+Studies with transdermal forms did not show elevations of reduced glutathione either.13 Oral liposomal glutathione, on the other hand, has been shown in multiple studies to increase reduced glutathione in the blood.5,13 The most common concern with oral glutathione is whether it is actually absorbed intracellularly (within the cell).

 Glutathione is a natural substance that your body makes, and has been shown to be safe.
 Some people may experience stomach upset with higher doses.
 Because of genetics, some people with certain genetic snips may have sensitivities to it and may need to begin with very small doses.

 Glutathione is a critical antioxidant in our body and has multiple functions ranging from supporting mitochondrial health to immune support.
 Oxidative stress caused by physical/emotional stress, strenuous exercise, exposures to environmental toxins, and immune stress can all cause an increase in free radicals which may cause oxidative stress and deplete glutathione.
 Due to the importance of glutathione and the substantial variances in quality and efficacy between available forms, it is important for patients to work with an integrative practitioner who may provide guidance on getting the most from your glutathione supplement.
 Taking a high-quality clinically researched liposomal glutathione can increase glutathione levels in the body and help support your overall health.